-We are on a mission to destigmatize and demystify mental healthcare for Black women and families.
+We are on a mission to destigmatize and demystify mental healthcare for Black families and families who fall within the African diaspora.

 At Candlelit, we know you deserve better.
-That’s why we’re building a new standard of care rooted in cultural competence, evidence-based therapy and technology.
+That’s why we’re building a new standard of mental healthcare rooted in cultural competence, evidence-based risk assessment and therapy.
+Nearly two million Black women and women of color give birth each year in the U.S., while a majority of new and expectant families.
 Our team includes perinatal-trained mental health providers, health equity advocates and clinical advisors from the nation’s leading medical institutions brought together to reduce health disparities among Black women and families.
+We celebrate all identities, abilities and bodies.

 Candlelit was founded in August 2017 after our founder became a pregnant a few weeks after tying the knot.
 Immediately after childbirth, she dealt with pre-eclampsia and depressive symptoms that she didn’t know how to handle.
 Whether you’re thinking about having kids, currently pregnant or recovering from childbirth, it’s hard to find time, energy or space to practice self-care.
 You might not know where to start your search for self-care routines to incorporate into your day or how to find support outside of family.
 As a Black-owned, female-first company, we’re committed to elevating voices of Black women.
 We’re here to lift you up and help light your flame throughout your pregnancy and your little one’s early years.